eldoy/mongocore/README.md

 | [Mongocore](http://mongocore.com)      | 7     | 224     | 354           |

 <br>
-If you are looking for something even lighter, we also [have Minimongo,](https://github.com/fugroup/minimongo) the world's tinyest MongoDB library.
+If you are looking for something even lighter, we also [have Minimongo,](https://github.com/fugroup/minimongo) the world's tiniest MongoDB library.

 The tests are written [using Futest,](https://github.com/fugroup/futest) try it out if you haven't, it makes testing so much fun.